 I moved my business from Australia to Hong Kong in 1976, in part because of the attraction of Hong Kong as one of the freest places on the face of the earth…though I could also give a talk entitled Hong Kong and the Myth of Laissez-Faire.

-Over the past four years, following my divorce, I’ve been involved in psychotherapy, first as a client and subsequently — taking advantage of the fact that there are no licensing requirements in Hong Kong — as a psychotherapist or counsellor.
+In the past four years following my divorce, I was involved in psychotherapy, first as a client and subsequently — taking advantage of the fact that there were no licensing requirements in Hong Kong — as a psychotherapist or counsellor.
 It’s this experience that has led me to be in a position to say that I am, only now, within striking distance of my own goal of freedom; and it’s this experience I wish to draw upon to extend the issue of what freedom means into the personal or emotional sphere; to pinpoint why socialism begins at home.

-* * * * * *
+* * * * * * * *